-- 4.6.0.
-Bidders are required to sign a Confidentiality Agreement with the Developer in the required form for each relevant Qualifying Project prior to receiving the relevant project information at the PQ Stage. - 4.6.1.
-The Confidentiality Agreement will cover information received during the PQ and all subsequent tender stages. - 4.6.2.
-Bidders and Developers must comply with their obligations under such an agreement and ensure compliance by their representatives including directors, employees, advisers and subcontractors, as provided for under such agreement. - 4.6.3.
-Developers and Bidders shall not undertake (or permit to be undertaken) at any time during a Tender Round any publicity activity with any section of the media in relation to the Tender Exercise for any Qualifying Project(s), other than with the prior written agreement of Ofgem.
+4.22 Bidders are required to sign a Confidentiality Agreement with the Developer in the required form for each relevant Qualifying Project prior to receiving the

+- relevant project information at the PQ Stage or EPQ Stage.
+This also applies where a Bidder intends to participate in any additional EPQ Stage. - 4.23 The Confidentiality Agreement will cover information received during the PQ, including any additional EPQ where held, and all subsequent tender stages. - 4.24 Bidders and Developers must comply with their obligations under such an agreement and ensure compliance by their representatives including directors, employees, advisers and subcontractors, as provided for under such agreement. - 4.25 Developers and Bidders shall not undertake (or permit to be undertaken) at any time during a Tender Round any publicity activity with any section of the media in relation to the Tender Exercise for any Qualifying Project(s), other than with the prior written agreement of Ofgem.
 Such agreement shall extend to the content of any publicity.
 In this paragraph the word 'media' includes (without limitation) radio, television, newspapers, trade and specialist press, the internet and e-mail accessible by the public at large and the representatives of such media.

-4.7.
 Transfer Agreement

-4.7.0.
-Under the Tender Regulations, a Developer must complete a Transfer Agreement, as far as possible, with all relevant information available to it, for its Qualifying Project.
-Ofgem intends to share Developers' project-specific draft Transfer Agreements with Bidders at the PQ Stage to inform their PQ Submissions, provided Ofgem is satisfied that the project-specific Transfer Agreement is sufficiently advanced at the time.
+4.26 Under the Tender Regulations, a Developer must complete a Transfer Agreement, as far as possible, with all relevant information available to it, for its Qualifying Project.
+Ofgem intends to share Developers' project-specific draft Transfer Agreements with Bidders at the PQ Stage or EPQ Stage, as applicable, to inform their PQ Submissions or EPQ Submissions, as applicable, provided Ofgem is satisfied that the project-specific Transfer Agreement is sufficiently advanced at the time.
 The project-specific Transfer Agreements will also inform Bidders' ITT Submissions and discussions on asset transfer between Preferred Bidders and Developers during the PB Stage of a Tender Exercise.

-4.8.
 The Portal

-- 4.8.0.
-Ofgem operates the Portal to provide access to information on a Tender Round and to enable interested parties to participate in a Tender Round.
+- 4.27 Ofgem operates the Portal to provide access to information on a Tender Round and to enable interested parties to participate in a Tender Round.
 It provides a channel for both communication and data exchange at all stages of the Tender Round.
-The Portal, provided by BravoSolution, meets all of the requirements as defined by HM Government Information Security Standard and CESG (National Technical Authority for Information Assurance). - 4.8.1.
-Ofgem will use the Portal to circulate the documentation, instructions and information relating to the different stages of a Tender Exercise to relevant Bidders.
+The Portal, provided by BravoSolution, meets all of the requirements as defined by HM Government Information Security Standard and CESG (National Technical Authority for Information Assurance). - 4.28 Ofgem will use the Portal to circulate the documentation, instructions and information relating to the different stages of a Tender Exercise to relevant Bidders.
 The table below illustrates the parties that will have access to particular documents via the Portal at specific stages of a Tender Exercise.

-Document/Information relating to a Qualifying Project Access given to PIM Bidders and other interested parties registered on the Portal Prequalification Documentation Bidders and other interested parties.
+Document/Information relating to a Qualifying Project Access given to PIM Bidders and other interested parties registered on the Portal.

+Also published on Ofgem website Prequalification Documentation Bidders and other interested parties registered on the Portal.
+Also published on the Ofgem website.
 IM and draft Transfer Agreement Bidders who have signed the relevant Confidentiality Agreement and Conflict of Interest Statement(s) ITT Document Shortlisted Bidders BAFO Document (if applicable) Selected Bidders Data Room(s) Bidders (Bidder view) Developers (Developer view)